ht1204/listando-actores/README.md

   * `rails db:migrate`
   * `rails db:seed`

+  Note: reset the database using the command: `rake db:schema:load`

 - Use node v14.15.5, I recommend nvm for management of node versions.

 - Rails framework should be installed and run server in project directory: